-The Pacific Northwest states of Oregon and Washington produce 84% of the nation’s commercial fresh pear crop.
-There are about 1,600 pear growers in four principal growing districts located in this region.
+The Pacific Northwest states of Oregon and Washington produce 88% of the nation’s commercial fresh pear crop.
+There are about 900 grower families in four principal growing districts located in this region.

 The U.S. is the world’s third-largest pear producing country after China and Argentina, respectively.

 Southern Oregon's Rogue Valley is as rich in lush, USA Pear orchards as the surrounding area is rich in history.
 The area around Medford and the neighboring town of Jacksonville, a designated National Historic Landmark, serves as a time capsule dating from Oregon's early pioneering days.

 The Columbia River flows through the Columbia Gorge as it passes through the Mid-Columbia region.
 This rich growing region stretches from White Salmon, Washington south to Hood River, Oregon.
 Here, thousands of acres of USA Pears flourish under th

 This region is identified by the city of Wenatchee, located in the North Central Washington growing district.
 Named for the "Wenatchi," a Native American tribe from the region, the word is believed to mean "river flowing through canyons," a fitting description of the turbulent rapids of the Wenatchee River that tumbles through the surrounding canyons.